 Holiday Inn Suva – Amenities

-- Pool: Largish, with plenty of decking, and faces the sea.
+- Pool: Largish, with plenty of decking and facing the sea.

 - Spa: None.

-- Fitness Center: Guests have free access to the gym at the neighbouring Grand Pacific Hotel.
+- Fitness Center: Guests have free access to the gym at the neighboring Grand Pacific Hotel.

 - Private Pools/Jacuzzis: None.

 - Restaurants & Bars: Bati ni Wai (‘Water’s Edge’) – Alongside the pool.
 Wood-fired pizzas in alfresco or undercover settings, with sea breeze and views. • Sirocco – All-day dining, with a focus on Mediterranean food.
 Especially popular for coffee, pastries, and buffets at lunch and breakfast (available to the public). • Tapa Lounge Bar – Live music, happy hours, and tasty meals, including salads, burgers, and pasta.
 Vegetarian options also available.